 Though I have done earlier Aguada and Chapora forts but again want to visit them with two complete hidden gems Reis Magos Fort and Corjuem Fort.

 Last time due to the monsoon I was not able to visit any market.
 So this time I will make sure to visit Mapusa, Saturday night market and Wednesday Flea Market. ( Check my North Goa explore in Monsoon here)

-As you know, I love to learn the history and so keen to visit any religious place to know more about the places and cultures.
+As you know, I love to learn history and am so keen to visit any religious place to know more about the places and cultures.
 Last time I visited Bom Jesus Basilica (It has a very unique history, and you can check the video here) and Immaculate Conception Church (famous for movie shooting) but this time I would explore SE cathedral, Penha de Franca church and many more.

 Again, I have not seen any waterfalls in Goa due to Monsoon, so this time will surely visit and make memories at Arvalem Falls, Sada falls, Dudsagar Falls, Netravalli falls and Tambri sula falls.
-Also, if you want to check more about Goa visit, read this.
+Also, if you want to check more about Goa’s visit, read this.

-For everyone’s info, few Sanctuaries that are not to be missed are Salim Ali Bird Sanctuary, Bondla Wildlife, Bhagavan Wildlife, Cotigao Sanctuary, Netravally Sanctuary …
+For everyone’s info, a few Sanctuaries that are not to be missed are Salim Ali Bird Sanctuary, Bondla Wildlife, Bhagavan Wildlife, Cotigao Sanctuary, Netravally Sanctuary …

-This time we need to be more careful with a positive outlook towards life.
+This time we need to be more careful with a positive outlook toward life.
 Let’s travel again, but this time with responsibilities and sustainability.
 Stay healthy and safe and keep exploring the hidden gems of India.